Stuart Davies BVSc MRCVS, explains how and why vaccines for horses work

 How is immunity acquired?

 Immunity can be acquired from exposure to antigens in the environment.
-The foal is an example of this – it has come from a safe uterus into a world of novel antigens, which its body will have to recognise, determine if a risk, breakdown and get rid of, in addition to then remembering it for the future.
+The foal is an example of this – it has come from a safe uterus into a world of antigens, which its body will have to recognise, determine if a risk, breakdown and get rid of, in addition to remembering it for the future.
 This is an example of active immunisation.
 This same process happens when we vaccinate an animal but, instead of using a pathogen able to produce infection it is often attenuated (weakened), inactivated or, only part of the pathogen.

-Foals have been shown to produce antibodies in utero.
-However, their immune system is not fully developed when born and in the first few weeks of life.
-A mare’s placenta actually prevents the transfer of the dam’s antibodies to the foal.
-Therefore, to help the foal deal with its environment, passive immunity is provided by the transfer of antibodies in colostrum.
 Colostrum is produced by the mare, and only absorbed by the foal’s gut in the first 12-24 hours of life.
 The antibody that predominates in colostrum is IgG.
 Foals deficient in colostrum intake have been shown to be at a greater risk of infection.
 Therefore, it is commonplace for vets to perform an IgG test on a blood sample of a foal at roughly one day old.
 If there has been failure of passive transfer of maternally derived antibodies, either through inadequate colostrum of insufficient intake, then an infusion of hyperimmune plasma can be administered.
 The plasma given can be enriched with antibodies targeted against a specific pathogen such as Rhodococcus equi, a bacterial pathogen associated with pneumonia in foals.

 Colostral antibodies, while helping the foal during immune system development, have been suggested to affect the success of vaccinations at a young age.
 Foals who received colostrum failed to produce antibodies following influenza vaccination until 6-8 months of age – when colostral antibodies declined.
 However, this mechanism is not fully understood.
 The same does not occur in adult horses who receive an influenza booster when they already have influenza antibodies from exposure or previous vaccination.

 Vaccines for horses have been shown to reduce the likelihood of infection, spreading of the virus and, severity of clinical signs shown when infected.
 In outbreaks of EIV it becomes apparent that within vaccinated horses the older age group have a greater level of disease.
 This is due to the larger vaccination interval, often annual if not lapsed, in comparison to two-year olds who have received 4 vaccines within a two-year interval.
-Vaccination site reactions Vaccines are required to be updated to include more modern strains as diseases mutate, so that protection applies to current in field strains.
-However, some cross protection will be provided, but can’t be guaranteed from using vaccines containing historic strains.

 References

-1. Dilai, M. et al. (2021) ‘An Evaluation of Three Different Primary Equine Influenza Vaccination Intervals in Foals’, Journal of equine veterinary science, 99, p.
+- Dilai, M. et al. (2021) ‘An Evaluation of Three Different Primary Equine Influenza Vaccination Intervals in Foals’, Journal of equine veterinary science, 99, p.
 103397. doi: 10.1016/j.jevs.2021.103397.

-2. Goehring, L.S., Wagner, B., Bigbie, R., Hussey, S.B., Rao, S., Morley, P.S. and Lunn, D.P.
+- Goehring, L.S., Wagner, B., Bigbie, R., Hussey, S.B., Rao, S., Morley, P.S. and Lunn, D.P.
 (2010) Control of EHV-1 viremia and nasal shedding by commercial vaccines.
 Vaccine 28, 5203-5211.
 Kahn, S. K. et al. (2019) ‘Transfusion With 2 L of Hyperimmune Plasma is Superior to Transfusion of 1 L or Less for Protecting Foals Against Subclinical Pneumonia Attributed to Rhodococcus equi’, Journal of Equine Veterinary Science, 79, pp. 54–58. doi: 10.1016/j.jevs.2019.05.015.

-3. Lai A.C., Chambers TM., Holland R.E.
+- Lai A.C., Chambers TM., Holland R.E.
 Jr, Morley PS., Haines D.M., Townsend H.C.G. & Barrendeguy M. (2001). – Diverged evolution of recent equine-2 influenza (H3N8) viruses in the Western Hemisphere.
 Arch.
 Virol, 146, 1063-1074.
 Perkins, G.A. and Wagner, B. (2015), The development of equine immunity.
 Equine Vet J, 47: 267-274. https://doi-org.liverpool.idm.oclc.org/10.1111/evj.12387

-4. Marshall, J.S., Warrington, R., Watson, W. et al. An introduction to immunology and immunopathology.
+- Marshall, J.S., Warrington, R., Watson, W. et al. An introduction to immunology and immunopathology.
 Allergy Asthma Clin Immunol 14, 49 (2018). https://doi.org/10.1186/s13223-018-0278-1

-5. Van Oirschot, J.T., Bruin, G., de Boer-Luytze, E. and Smolders, G. (1991) Maternal antibodies against equine influenza virus in foals and their interference with vaccination.
+- Van Oirschot, J.T., Bruin, G., de Boer-Luytze, E. and Smolders, G. (1991) Maternal antibodies against equine influenza virus in foals and their interference with vaccination.
 Zentralbl.
 Veterinarmed.
 B 38, 391-396.

-6. Watson, J. et al. (2011) ‘The 2007 outbreak of equine influenza in Australia: lessons learned for international trade in horses’, Revue scientifique et technique (International Office of Epizootics), 30(1), pp. 87–93. doi: 10.20506/rst.30.1.2021.
+- Watson, J. et al. (2011) ‘The 2007 outbreak of equine influenza in Australia: lessons learned for international trade in horses’, Revue scientifique et technique (International Office of Epizootics), 30(1), pp. 87–93. doi: 10.20506/rst.30.1.2021.